knative/docs/blog/docs/articles/llm-agents-demo.md

 what the costs associated with that resource consumption are.
-To give the LLM these capabilities we need to tell it about the two Knative Functions we deployed into our cluster in the setup of the sample app: i`average-resource-consumption` and `resource-cost-calculator`.
+To give the LLM these capabilities we need to tell it about the two Knative Functions we deployed into our cluster in the setup of the sample app:
+`average-resource-consumption` and `resource-cost-calculator`.
 To do this we will need to apply two EventTypes into our cluster which describe the contracts expected by these Functions: